Recombinant human FGF-1 protein

 Fibroblast Growth Factor 1 (FGF-1) can stimulate growth and differentiation of endothelial and epithelial cells and the development of organoids.
 FGF-1 can also be used for the maintenance of oligodendrocytes and astroglia as well as bone marrow-derived mesenchymal and hematopoietic stem cells.

 Qkine human FGF-1 has a molecular weight of 15.9 kDa.
 This protein is animal origin-free, carrier-free and tag-free to ensure its purity with exceptional lot-to-lot consistency.
-Qk071 is suitable for the culture of reproducible mesenchymal, endothelial, haematopoietic, glial, and other relevant cells.
+Qk071 is suitable for the culture of reproducible mesenchymal, endothelial, hematopoietic, glial, and other relevant cells.

 Currency: